masoumezabihi/data_engineering_capstone_project/mini_projects/spark_optimization/Readme.md

 ## Project overview

 Apache Spark is a powerful tool for processing large datasets — but its speed heavily depends on how it's used.
-Poor code layout, unnecessary shuffles, and inefficient operations can significantly slow down your Spark jobs.
+Poor code layout, unnecessary shuffles, and inefficient operations can significantly slow down the Spark jobs.

 This project focuses on optimizing a PySpark query that calculates the number of answers each question received per month.
 You'll compare the original and optimized queries, analyze their execution plans, and measure improvements in performance — all on a local machine.